Health Insurance at Age 26: Leaving Your Parent's Plan

 When does health insurance end for 26-year-olds?

-If you are covered under a parent’s marketplace plan, you can stay on your parent’s plan until the end of the calendar year, Dec.
-31, even if you turn 26 midyear.
-If you are covered under your parent's employer plan, you usually have until the end of the month when you turn 26 before coverage ends.
+You can stay on your parent's marketplace health plan until Dec.
+31, even if you turn 26 earlier in the year.
+If you have coverage through your parent's employer plan, you usually have until the end of the month when you turn 26 before coverage ends.

 How does a 26-year-old get health insurance?